Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 To be able to generate an access token for authentication, you need to get an authorization code first.

+[comment]: <> (Check, ob das stimmt und ob hier nötig: Bear in mind that you need to get an authorization code for every instance you want to use)

+> [Caution]
+    Before continuing, make sure you are not logged into your account.
+Otherwise, the authorization code will be linked to your user profile.
+That means that any API requests made subsequently will be made on your user's behalf.

 Following the example provided in [Step 1: Register you app](#step-1-register-your-app), we describe the process in the https://oauthdebugger.com/ website.
 You can also use other third-party website or your own system.

 *OAuth debugger*

 ![OAuth debugger](../../Assets/Screenshots/PIM/API/OAuthDebugger.png "[OAuth debugger]")

-> [Caution]
-    Before continuing, make sure you are not logged into your account.
-Otherwise, the authorization code will be linked to your user profile.
-That means that any API requests made subsequently will be made on your user's behalf.

 1. Enter the authorization URI (Uniform Resource Identifier) in the *Authorize URI (required)* field.
 In this case, your URI should look like this:

     **https://your-workspace.actindo.com/Actindo.CoreModules.Auth.OAuth2.authorize**